-To date, we have not covered any other general fitness certification that mentions the physics of wheelchairs in terms of strength and conditioning.
+To date, we have not covered any other general fitness certification that mentions the physics of wheelchairs in relation to fitness.

-The anatomy covered in this section is on par with most respected fitness training certifications.
+The anatomy covered in this section is on par with the most respected fitness training certifications.

 For nutrition, the content covered in ACSM personal trainer is on par with most accredited personal fitness training certifications.